 Motor for drum rotation

-The motor and mechanical design shall provide more than enough torque to rotate the drum reliably throughout the operating environmental range.
+The Drum Motor and mechanical design shall ensure more than enough torque to rotate the drum reliably throughout the operating environmental range.

 Ideally, it is not “over-powered” and will torque-limit if a firm or hard obstruction interferes with normal operation of the mechanism.

-If not mechanically limited, the motor current with An obstruction should be at least 25% higher than the normal operating current.
+Whether or not mechanically torque limited, the motor current shall be monitored for higher-than-normal operating current.

+The mechanical design should ensure that any obstruction impairing drum rotation is be reflected in at least 25% higher than the normal operating current, and even if the motor is not immediately stopped, there should be insufficient torque to damage the mechanism.

 Drive Voltage

 12 VDC, and in the range of ~0.25-3A nominal.